 - The security problem definition defines the security problem that is to be addressed.
 The security problem definition is, as far as the CC is concerned, axiomatic.
 That is, the process of deriving the security problem definition falls outside the scope of the CC. - However, it should be noted that the usefulness of the results of an evaluation strongly depends on the ST, and the usefulness of the ST strongly depends on the quality of the security problem definition.
-It is therefore often worthwhile to spend significant resources and use well-defined processes and analyses to derive a good security problem definition. - Note that it is not mandatory to have statements in all sections, an ST can have no threats, or no OSPs, or no assumptions.
-However, if an ST has no threats, it must have OSPs, and if an ST has no OSPs it must have threats. - Also note that where the TOE is physically distributed, it may be better to discuss the relevant threats, OSPs and assumptions separately for distinct domains of the TOE operational environment.
+It is therefore often worthwhile to spend significant resources and use well-defined processes and analyses to derive a good security problem definition. - Note that according to CC Part 3 it is not mandatory to have statements in all sections, an ST with threats does not need to have OSPs and vice versa.
+Also, any ST may omit assumptions. - Also note that where the TOE is physically distributed, it may be better to discuss the relevant threats, OSPs and assumptions separately for distinct domains of the TOE operational environment.